-Coat Fall Leaves With Modge Podge to Preserve Them
+Coat Fall Leaves With Mod Podge to Preserve Them

 Upgrade Your Fall Mantel Using a Leaf Bundle

-For this project, you can either use fresh branches or imitation branches you would find at a craft store.
+For this project, use either fresh branches or imitation branches from a craft store.
 If you decide to use fresh branches, remember that the leaves will dry and drop off if you don't coat them.
-You can use a spray finish to preserve the life of the branches for a longer period of time.
+Use a spray finish to preserve the life of the branches for a longer period of time.

 Upgrade a Basic Votive With Fall Leaves and Sweaters

-There are a lot of projects involving fall leaves and candles.
-Unless you don't plan on using the candle, think twice before wrapping white pillar candles with dried leaves.
-This could turn into a major fire hazard!
+There are a lot of projects involving fall leaves and candles—but unless you don't plan on using the candle, think twice before wrapping white pillar candles with dried leaves.
+That could turn into a major fire hazard!

 Craft a Fall Leaf Banner for Your Mantel

 Another creative way to preserve your fall leaves is to add some glitter into the mix.
-Pour some colored glitter into a bowl of modpe podge, then coat each leaf.
+Pour some colored glitter into a bowl of Mod Podge, then coat each leaf.
 The more layers, the stiffer and more glittery your leaves will become.